SergeyVorobiev/RLDyna/README.md

 action = RandomFloatBetween(0, 1) <= epsilon ? chooseRandom(actions) : maxQ(actions)
 ```

+### SARSA

+This is one yet type of Markov chain based on rewards, slightly differs from previous Q, classic one step on policy form looks like this:

+**$$Q(S,a) = Q(S,a) + \alpha (R - Q(S,a) + \gamma Q(S', a'))$$**

+We can see the difference from classic Q is that now we choose the next action according to the policy that could not mandatory be max Q action.
+See Cliff Walker example, Q behaves more aggressively with maximal optimality whereas SARSA is more careful.

 ### Dyna
 The one of the simplest versions of Dyna is shown below: